wilboron/installment-loan-calculator/README.md

 Using that premise we ensure that the interest in each parcel is calculated correctly.
 Since a longer/shorter period would change the interest in that installment.
+## Notes
+There is two ways <sup>[1](#footnote1)</sup> to calculate loan with grace period:
+* The borrower pay only the interest accrued during the grace periods each month, then start paying the loan with the original principal borrowed.
+* The borrower don't pay anything, and only starting paying after the grace period with the interest accrued in the principal.

+In this program we will use the second one.
+Meaning that if I loan 100 000, with a 5% monthly interest with a grace period of 2 months the loan will be calculated with 110 250 not 100 000 since the interest was accrued in these 2 months.

+To keep things simple, for now the default days between each installment is a commercial month (30 days).

+Using that premise we ensure that the interest in each parcel is calculated correctly.
+Since a longer/shorter period would change the interest in that installment.

+<br><br>

+<a name="footnote1">1</a>: You could argue that there is a third option for loans with
+grace period where the borrower don't pay anything and start paying the loan with the **original principal** without interest accrued.
+Considering the [time value of money](https://en.wikipedia.org/wiki/Time_value_of_money) I don't think its wise to offer this option since it would mean a loss of profit.

 ## License